DruwonL/Digital-Portfolio/Portfolio.md

+# Hi, I'm Druwon Lashawa
-## Hi, I'm Druwon Lashawa, a UX/UI designer and multimedia specialist that is passionate about creating impactful digital experiences.
+I'm a UX/UI designer and multimedia specialist that is passionate about creating impactful digital experiences.
 ---

 ## 1. Career Counselling

-### Reflection (STAR Technique)
 **S:** I attended a career counselling session to explore my career options in IT and design.
-**T:** My objective was to gain clarity on potential career paths and required skills.
+**T:** Outlining possible job choices and necessary abilities was my goal.
-**A:** I participated actively, completed self-assessment tests, and asked questions about industry requirements.
+**A:** I asked questions concerning industry requirements, finished self-assessment tests, and actively participated.
-**R:** I identified UX/UI design as a suitable path and created a learning plan to improve my skills in this area.
+**R:** I decided that UX/UI design would be a good career route, and I made a study plan to advance my knowledge in this field.
-/main/images/Personality Test.png

 ---

 ## 2. Skills and Interests